abpframework/abp/docs/en/Migration-Guides/Abp-8_1.md

 }
 ````

 This is a small **Breaking Change** because `IOnServiceExposingContext` has changed.
-You should update your usages of `IOnServiceExposingContext` if you related code.
+You should update your usage of `IOnServiceExposingContext` if you have related code.

 Related PR: https://github.com/abpframework/abp/pull/18819